knee-cola/dotnet-core-mvc-rest-api/README.md

 ## Model
 Model is set of classed (i.e. `Command.cs`) which (a) describes structure of a data element and (b) is used to store data (value object).

+### Model annotationsa
-Model properties can be annotated which will be used by *migrations* when creating database structures.
+Model properties can be annotated which will be used:
+* by *migrations* when creating database structures
+* by de-serializer when **validating data** received form the client

 Here are a few examples:
 * `Key` = property is a unique key
 * `Required` = value can not be null
 * `MaxLength` = max length of a field